borntofrappe/game-development/Games/Side Pocket/README.md

 angle = math.pi
 ```

-It is furthermore updated as the arrow keys are being pressed in `love.update`
+The variable updated as the arrow keys are being pressed in `love.update`.

 ```lua
 function love.update(dt)